BardMusicPlayer/BardMusicPlayer/README.md

 <section id="plugin">

 # Hypnotoad
-MeowMusic can be used with my special version of <a href="https://github.com/Meowchestra/Hypnotoad">Hypnotoad</a> companion plugin for enhanced functionality.
+MeowMusic can be used with my custom <a href="https://github.com/Meowchestra/Hypnotoad">Hypnotoad</a> companion plugin for enhanced functionality.

 <details>
 <summary>Enhanced Features</summary>